seperman/deepdiff-old-docs/docs/index.rst

 Otherwise DeepDiff will be using SHA256 for hashing which is a cryptographic hash and is considerably slower.

-If you are running into trouble installing Murmur3, please take a look at the `Troubleshoot <#troubleshoot>`__ section.
+If you are running into trouble installing Murmur3, please take a look at the `Troubleshoot <https://zepworks.com/deepdiff/current/troubleshoot.html>`_

 Importing